 Day of Silence and Golden Rule Pledge at Appalachian State University

 J. was an early supporter of the Golden Rule Pledge and as you will see, used it as a springboard to mobilize Christian groups on her campus for outreach.
-She wrote to me today (Saturday, the 26th) with her experiences of the day.
-It is long but well worth the read.
-Read the whole article by clicking the link below…
+Here is her report.

 Yesterday was the Day of Silence.
 A national event where students on their campuses are silent for the entire day to bring awareness to the silencing of LGBT (lesbian, gay, bisexual, transgender) students.
 This community has been daily silenced by the name-calling, bullying, and harassment simply because of their sexuality.
 Many Christians are confused about how to respond to this day because they do not agree with homosexuality, but they do agree that hatred based on it is not acceptable.